MahaswamiSoftware/openxava_maven_template/README.md

 - We will try to document this in the future.
 - We are happy to provide case by case support in this regard for the moment.

-## Need anything more advanced using this?
+## Need any help for more advanced use cases / support?

 - Contact us via sales@mahaswami.com